-When it comes to investing in an RV, finding the right type is essential to getting the most out of it on and off the road.
-Whether you’re a first-time buyer or looking for a new way to travel, 5th wheel RVs are a significant investment.
-They’re bigger than your standard travel trailers or campers, but they aren’t always a big as a class A motorhome depending on the brand or model.
+When it comes to investing in an RV, finding the right type is essential to getting the most out of it—on and off the road.
+Whether you’re a first-time buyer or looking for a new way to travel, fifth wheel RVs are a significant investment.
+They’re bigger than your standard travel trailers or campers, but they aren’t always a class A motorhome depending on the brand or model.

-They come with amenities and functionality solo travelers, couples, and families will take advantage of no matter where your travel across the country.
-Let’s look at our short list of the five best brands to look into if you’re ready to buy a 5th wheel RV.
+They come with amenities and functionality for solo travelers, couples, and families to take advantage of no matter where your travels take you.
+Let’s look at our short list of the five best brands to look into if you’re ready to buy a fifth wheel RV.

 Keystone is one of the most popular brands when it comes to fifth wheels, and the Keystone Montana Series is about perfect for your typical RVer.
-The exterior of the vehicle is sturdy fiberglass with 2” welded aluminum framed walls and floor.
-The body has an enormous pass-through storage compartment to keep all your goods with durable Dynaspan Floor Decking.
+The exterior of the vehicle is sturdy fiberglass with welded aluminium framed walls and floor.
+The body has an enormous pass-through storage compartment to keep all your goods with durable and 5/8" thick floor decking.

 The interior of the Montana Series has everything a family needs for a great RV trip.
-A massive 18-cubic foot four door fridge is the centerpiece of a robust kitchen that also has an oversized sink, 22” oven and 30” convection oven/microwave.
-You can move straight into the living area to watch your 48” LED TV with its soundbar.
-At the end of the day unwind in your iRelax high-density mattress.
+A massive 18-cubic-foot four door fridge is the centerpiece of a robust kitchen that also has an oversized sink and 30” convection oven/microwave.
+You can move straight into the living area to watch your 50” LED TV with its soundbar.
+At the end of the day unwind in your Renovo Sleep™ memory foam mattress.

 The Montana Series also has several unique amenities like a central vacuum system, integrated nightstands, porcelain toilet and much more making the Keystone Montana series an all-around fantastic fifth wheel trailer.